HazyefahKhan/RandomReward/README.md

 - Displays the results of each die roll
 - Determines if the user won based on a win condition
 - Win condition: All three dice must be ≥ 15
+- Calculates and displays the sum of dice rolls when the user wins

 ## How to Run